gm2552/wfd-topology-scenarios/scenarios/multi-region-active-passive/README.md

 # Multi Region, Active/Passive

-This scenario consists of a multipe run clusters spanning across two regions with services running in various HA configurations.
+This scenario consists of multiple run clusters spanning across two regions with services running in various HA configurations.
 Both regions host a fully functioning instance of the Where For Dinner application, however only one region actively serves traffic at any given time.
 Each region keeps its own copy of stateful data, and data is replicated from the active region to the passive region in near real time.
 Services will deployed in AWS and use global/replication configuration.